BrettNorm/Stopwatch/README.md

     - The speed of the clock should match ACTUAL time.

-    -Your clock will be driven by a ViewModel and changes will be Published to the views that need to observe the changes.
+    - Your clock will be driven by a ViewModel and changes will be Published to the views that need to observe the changes.

 2. Your screen will only have two buttons labeled as: Start/Stop, and Lap/Reset